-NCDA Awards - New Award and New Deadline!
+NCDA Awards - New Award and New Deadline (Jan 31)!

-Recognize your NCDA colleague for their work in the field of career development.
+Recognize your NCDA colleagues for their work in the field of career development.

 All awards will be presented at the annual NCDA Global Career Development conference.

 To recognize practicing career counselors, consultants, or teachers for outstanding performance in day-to-date service for people, each of the following areas will be rated:

 The NCDA Award Form must be completed and returned as indicated.
 Any NCDA member may submit a nomination for the Career Practitioner Award.
 Current NCDA board members are ineligible during their term in office.
 The NCDA Awards Committee will use the stated criteria to select recipients of the award.